How to Build a Greenhouse

 Step 3 - Connecting the Vertical Timbers

-Next, connect all existing vertical timber sections with a single 2 x 4 timber and with four nails, nail it to each of the other four vertical pieces.
+Next, connect all existing vertical timber sections with a single 2 x 4 timber and with four nails, nail it to each of the other four vertical pieces before adding screws and brackets.

 how to build a greenhouse step 3